Playtime Partner Sites

 * We provide limited support to help ensure Playtime continues without our staff onsite, and that the volunteer Site Coordinators receive ongoing training and support.

-DC is the second least affordable housing jurisdiction in the country.
-In order to afford housing at fair market rate, a full-time worker must earn at least $29 per hour
+I n a 2014 report, NLIHC ranked D.C. the second least affordable housing jurisdiction in the country.
+In order to afford two-bedroom housing at a fair market rent, a worker must earn more that $28 per hour.